What is Christiana Care Health System?

 How many residents and fellows are employed by Christiana Care?

-- There are approximately 270 total residents and fellows in our allopathic and osteopathic residency and fellowship programs.
+- There are approximately 270 total residents and fellows in our residency and fellowship programs.

 Are residents/fellows required to teach and are there medical students to teach?

-- We are also a branch campus for the Sidney Kimmel Medical College of the Thomas Jefferson University.
-Up to 30 medical students live and complete their entire third and fourth year curriculum in Delaware.
+- As a branch campus for the Sidney Kimmel Medical College of the Thomas Jefferson University, we have up to 30 medical students live and complete their entire third and fourth year curriculum in Delaware.

-- We average over 400 medical students rotating from 43 medical schools at Christiana Care each year.
+- We average over 600 medical students rotating from over 50 medical schools at Christiana Care each year.

 What about the faculty?